g-a-borrero/cosmos/Introduction/FAQ/index.md

 The questions that have been asked more than once and deserve an answer.

+## I see "half this, half that" but what does that mean for Movement Speed?

+Divide by two, round to the nearest multiple of 5.
+2.5 ft. rounds up to 5 ft.
+2.4 ft. rounds down to 0 ft.

 ## My game takes place on Earth, everyone is from Earth.
 What's the Movement Speed of the characters?

 Base Movement Speed for characters on Earth, from Earth, is 25 ft.